Physics-50/dev/docs/background.md

 ## Earth's gravitational field

 If the Earth were a perfect sphere (with a spherically symmetric distribution of mass)---and if it were not rotating---then the acceleration of gravity would only depend on how far one is from the center of the Earth.
 However, the Earth *is* rotating, which reduces the effective strength of local gravity the closer we are to the Equator, and it is not a perfect sphere, which means that there is some dependence of $$g$$ on latitude $$\lambda$$.

 You can request an accurate estimate of local gravity by entering local latitude, longitude, and height above mean sea level at the [NOAA gravitation calculator](https://geodesy.noaa.gov/cgi-bin/grav_pdx.prl){:target="_blank"}.
-Warning: *the site is picky about the numerical format you use.
+You can figure these out using standard apps on your smartphone or by Googling a bit.
+Warning: *the NOAA site is picky about the numerical format you use.
 I find it easiest to use decimal degrees and to make sure I put a decimal point in the elevation value.*

-The result is reported in milligals, where 1 gal is 1 cm/s<sup>2</sup>, so you should multiply the result given in milligals by $$10^{-5}$$ to express it in m/s<sup>2</sup>.
+In honor of Galileo Galilei, the result is reported in milli**gals**, where 1 gal is 1 cm/s<sup>2</sup>, so you should multiply the result given in milligals by $$10^{-5}$$ to convert to m/s<sup>2</sup>.